-Security researcher David Schütz accidentally discovered a way to bypass the lock screen on fully updated Google Pixel 6 and Pixel 5 smartphones, allowing anyone with physical access to the device to unlock it.
+Security researcher David Schütz accidentally discovered a way to bypass the lock screen in fully updated Pixel 6 and Pixel 5 smartphones, allowing anyone with physical access to the device to unlock it.

-Exploiting the vulnerability to bypass the lock screen on Android phones is a simple five-step process that takes no more than a few minutes.
+Exploiting the vulnerability to bypass the lock screen on phones with it's a simple five-step process that takes no more than a few minutes.

 Google has fixed the security issue in the latest Android update released last week, but devices that haven't been updated are still vulnerable.